ViraCore/asthicarelatest/SMS_EMAIL_NOTIFICATION_PLAN.md

 **Key Requirements:**
 - Send notifications when patients confirm their notification preferences
 - Support 3 options: Email Only, Phone Only, or Both
-- Use Android SMS Gateway app (your phone as gateway) for SMS
+- Use Twilio SMS API for reliable SMS delivery
 - Use SendGrid for email notifications
 - All API keys secured in backend `.env` file
 - Zero secrets exposed to frontend